-Weight Loss Surgery Your cost if you visit a: f you visit a: Benefits Network provider: Non-network provider: 1.
+Weight Loss Surgery Your cost if you visit a: Benefits Network provider: Non-network provider: 1.
 Weight loss surgery services Covered at the corresponding in-network benefit level, depending on type of services provided.
 No coverage For example, office visits are covered at the office visit in-network benefit level and surgical services are covered at the surgical services in-network benefit level.